ibm-cloud-docs/codeengine/build.md

    </tr>
    </tbody></table>

-For example, to create a build configuration called `helloworld-build` that builds from the public Git repo `https://github.com/IBM/CodeEngine`, uses the Dockerfile strategy with Kaniko and `medium` build size, and stores the image to `us.icr.io/mynamespace/codeengine-helloworld` by using the container registry secret stored in `icr-mynamespace`:
+For example, to create a build configuration that is called `helloworld-build` that builds from the public Git repo `https://github.com/IBM/CodeEngine`, uses the Dockerfile strategy with Kaniko and `medium` build size, and stores the image to `us.icr.io/mynamespace/codeengine-helloworld` by using the container registry secret stored in `icr-mynamespace`:

 ```
 ibmcloud ce build create --name helloworld-build --source https://github.com/IBM/CodeEngine --strategy kaniko --size medium --image us.icr.io/mynamespace/codeengine-helloworld --secret icr-mynamespace